 The question then, as always, is what rum do you choose?
 Do you go with a white rum?
 A spiced rum?
 An aged or a dark rum?
 It all comes down to what you want to do with it.
 If you want a spirit-forward cocktail (such as a rum Old Fashioned), you’ll probably want an aged rum.
 Mixing up a batch of daiquiris?
 Go with a white rum.
 Making something funky?
 It’s rhum agricole all the way.

 To help you choose, we’ve compiled a list of the best rums for mixing below.

 Aged for four years, Flor de Caña 4 is clear as water and light-bodied, making it perfect for light mixed drinks, even ones as simple as rum and tonic.
 The coconut, vanilla, and light barrel notes are enough to keep up with a bit stronger mixers as well, so grab a Flor de Caña 4 and enjoy the toasty sugar cane finish.

 A rum list wouldn’t be complete without Bacardí, especially a list of mixers.
-The brand is almost synonymous with rum and its cheap price tag doesn’t take away from its distinct flavor.
+The cheap rum brand is almost synonymous with rum and its low price tag doesn’t take away from its distinct flavor.
 Its vanilla, cooked sugar, and extremely light oak can balance a cocktail without getting lost, but it can also let the mixer shine as if its meant to take a back seat.